 ICT-enabled market information services enhance farmers’ access to nearby markets and their awareness of current consumer demands through the transfer of information from the traders.
 ICTs also foster networking among the agri-stakeholders, which facilitates increased market access for inputs and product marketing and trade.

 Environmentally sustainable agriculture

-Budget-friendly mobile phones, internet, and other services to disseminate information, in addition to providing rural farmers with improved access to climate-smart solutions and the appropriate knowledge to use them.
+Budget-friendly mobile phones, internet, and other services to disseminate information and provide rural farmers with improved access to solutions for climate-smart agriculture and the appropriate knowledge to use them.